weltliteratur/vossanto/difficult_cases.md

     the world on a search for secret agreements that underlie the currency accord of the United States Japan West Germany Britain France and Canada
+  - Maybe the Sam Donaldsons of the world think that but I cant see most respected newsmen thinking that said a spokesman for the foundation Larry Vershel

 - New York is not the Wild West of the construction industry